 - CAC-16 Claim/service lacks information which is needed for adjudication.
 At least one remark code must be provided (may be comprised of either the remittance advice remark code or NCPDP reject reason code) - 225 The submitted documentation does not support the service being billed.
 We will re-evaluate this upon receipt of clarifying information. - 758 ODG documentation requirements for urine drug testing have not been met. - CAC-193 Original payment decision is being maintained.
-Upon review, it was determined that this claim was processed properly. - 891- No additional payment after reconsideration. - CAC-W1- Workers compensation state fee schedule adjustment. - 714- Accurate coding is essential for reimbursement.
-CPT/HCPS billed incorrectly.
-Corrections must be submitted w/l 95 days from DOS.
+Upon review, it was determined that this claim was processed properly. - 891- No additional payment after reconsideration. - CAC-W1-Workers compensation state fee schedule adjustment. - CAC-152-Payer deems the information submitted does not support this length of service. - 714- Accurate coding is essential for reimburse,ent, CPT/HCPCS billed incorrectly.
+Corrections must be submitted w/I 95 days from DOS